jgumbley/jimgumbley.com/blogsrc/content/posts/great-time-pen-tester.md

 Summary: Exploring how penetration testing has evolved alongside modern software development practices, and why AI-assisted red teaming might be the future of security validation.
 Image: images/960px-Wall_Street_by_Paul_Strand,_1915.jpeg

 I've been involved with penetration testing for years, and I've watched it evolve alongside the broader transformation of software development practices.
 While pen testing remains a valuable security practice, its role and effectiveness have been significantly challenged by the shift toward continuous delivery, cloud-native architectures, and agile development methodologies.
+But with AI capabilities reaching new heights in 2025 and red teaming approaches gaining momentum, we may be approaching a fundamental shift in how security testing operates.

 ## The Traditional Model and Its Strengths